madbaker/madbaker-blog/src/content/posts/2007-09-04-about/index.md

 ---
 title: "The Bakery - What We're About"
-tags: ["Bakery", "Orange Boot at Home" ]
+tags: ["Bakery", "Orange Boot At Home" ]
 date: 2007-09-04
 ---